A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 And while you may not want to move from the long, broad crescent of soft pale sand, there’s plenty for families to get up to at the park behind.

-And to unwind you could amble along the boardwalk and get a bite at one of the may eateries followed by a treat at the Boardwalk Creamery.
+And to unwind you could amble along the boardwalk, and get a bite at one of the many eateries.

 2. Cross Sound Ferry Lighthouse Tours

-Off the coast of New London the waters of Long Island Sound can be treacherous to navigate, which explains the profusion of lighthouses out on the sound within a few miles of the town.
+Off the coast of New London the waters of Long Island Sound can be difficult to navigate.
+This explains the profusion of lighthouses out on the sound within a few miles of the city.

-Among them are the historic Plum Island Light, thought to have been the scene of the first amphibious assault by an American army in 1775, or the New London Harbor Light, the oldest lighthouse in the state (1760).
-The best way to get close to these landmarks is with a Cross Sound Ferry Lighthouse Tour, departing the harbour from May to October.
+Among them are the historic Plum Island Light, which is thought to have been the scene of the first amphibious assault by an American army in 1775.
+Also important is the New London Harbor Light (1760), the oldest lighthouse in the state.

-In July and August and the second half of June you can choose between a Classic or Lights & Sights Itinerary.
+In July, August and the second half of June you can choose between a Classic or Lights & Sights Itinerary.

-Each route takes in ten lighthouses, as well as Fort Griswold, Fort Trumbull, General Dynamic’s Electric Boat Division and New London’s historic waterfront.
+Each route takes in ten lighthouses, as well as a range of other sights.
+These include Fort Griswold, Fort Trumbull, General Dynamics Electric Boat Division and New London’s historic waterfront.

 3. Fort Trumbull State Park

 The fort was repaired early in the 19th century, and took on its current design between 1839 and 1852.
-Fort Trumbull has five sides and four bastions, able to accommodate 52 guns in addition to howitzers for close-quarters fighting.
+Fort Trumbull has five sides and four bastions.
+It was able to accommodate 52 guns, in addition to howitzers for close-quarters fighting.

-It was part of the Third System, a network of 42 forts to protect America’s harbours, and in the 20th century became the home of Naval Underwater Sound Laboratory.
+The fort was part of the Third System, a network of 42 forts to protect America’s harbors.
+Then in the 20th century it became the home of Naval Underwater Sound Laboratory.

-Go inside and you can tour living quarters and an office and mock laboratory harking back to the war research conducted here from the WWII to 1970.
+Go inside and you can tour the facility’s living quarters.
+My standout was the office and mock laboratory harking back to the war research conducted here from WWII to 1970.

 4. New London Waterfront District